FAQ

 Q6: A component in the bill of materials is no longer available, what should I do?

-A6: Check if anyone has raised an issue for the same part on github.
+issue for the same part on github.
 If not, let us know by submitting one.
 When this happens the supplier often suggests a substitute or related item on the product page.
 If there is no obvious substitute there may be an alternative supplier.

 Q7: Where I can find the PCB stencil file, and is there a corresponding .pdf, or .doc (or something similar) that I could open on my PC?